 Waldeck provide Principal Designer services to the Trust during the design stage of the project.

-The final design includes for the sequencing of deliveries so that the existing stand-by generator can be used to provide power to the unit while the Supply Authority switchgear is replaced and commissioned.
-Once completed the new up-rated stand-by generator will be brought in to replace the existing.
+The final design included for the sequencing of deliveries so that the existing stand-by generator could be used to provide power to the unit while the Supply Authority switchgear was replaced and commissioned.
+Once completed the new up-rated stand-by generator was brought in to replace the existing.

-Minor changes will be made to the car park layout during the Supply Authority works to ensure that staff and visitors have access to the car park during the up-grade works.
+Minor changes were made to the car park layout during the Supply Authority works to ensure that staff and visitors had access to the car park during the up-grade works.